Introduction

 \[\begin{array}{llcll} x_{\mathrm{lower}} & \le & x(t) & \le & x_{\mathrm{upper}}, \\ u_{\mathrm{lower}} & \le & u(t) & \le & u_{\mathrm{upper}}, \\ c_{\mathrm{lower}} & \le & c(t, x(t), u(t)) & \le & c_{\mathrm{upper}}, \\ b_{\mathrm{lower}} & \le & b(x(t_0), x(t_f)) & \le & b_{\mathrm{upper}}. \end{array}\]

-The initial time $t_0$ and the final time $t_f$ may also be free.
-More generally, additional variables can be introduced and optimised under further constraints.
+The initial time $t_0$ and the final time $t_f$ may also be free, that is part of the optimisation variables:

 The so-called direct approach transforms the infinite-dimensional optimal control problem (OCP) into a finite-dimensional optimisation problem (NLP).
 This is achieved by discretising time, typically with Runge–Kutta methods applied to the state, control variables, and dynamics equation.
 These methods are usually less precise than indirect methods based on Pontryagin’s Maximum Principle, but they are more robust with respect to initialisation.
 They are also easier to apply, which explains their widespread use in industrial applications.

-In the OptimalControlProblems package, each OCP is discretised using the trapezoidal rule on a uniform grid:
+In the OptimalControlProblems package, every OCP is discretized—at minimum—using the trapezoidal rule on a uniform grid:

 We therefore obtain a nonlinear programming problem (NLP) on the discretised state and control variables of the general form: